alessandro9110/Databricks-Experiments/00_Certifications/README.md

-This directory contains notebooks and scripts as exercises for multiple certifcations
+This directory contains notebooks and scripts as exercises for multiple certifcations.
+Here you can find a